Frances King (philanthropist)

-Frances Elizabeth "Fanny" King, née Bernard (25 July 1757 – 23 December 1821) was an English philanthropist and author.
+Frances "Fanny" King, née Bernard (25 July 1757 – 23 December 1821) was an English philanthropist and author.
+Her father, Sir Francis Bernard, 1st Baronet, was Governor of the Provinces of New Jersey and Massachusetts in America, though Frances was born and remained in England.
+She had four children, after which she assisted her brother Thomas with his philanthropic work, and then herself became involved in founding schools and libraries in the parishes where her husband served.
+After her brother's death she continued to involve herself in projects to assist the poor.
+Three of her grandchildren were also well-known: Admiral Richard Collinson, one of the naval officers searching for the lost Franklin Expedition in the arctic; the writer Lady Julia Cecilia Stretton; and the engineer Thomas Bernard Collinson.

 Life

-She was born in Lincoln, the eight child of Sir Francis Bernard and his wife Amelia, née Offley.
-Among her siblings was Thomas Bernard (1750-1818) who was also involved in many philanthropic projects.
+Frances Elizabeth Bernard was born in Lincoln, England, the eighth child of Sir Francis Bernard and his wife Amelia, née Offley.
+Among her siblings was Sir Thomas Bernard, 3rd Baronet (1750-1818) who was also involved in many philanthropic projects.

-Francis Bernard became in 1758 Governor of the Province of New Jersey in America and moved there with his family, subsequently becoming Governor of the Province of Massachusetts Bay.
-But Frances who was apparently regarded as delicate remained in England with relatives and was not reunited with her family until their return in 1769.
+Her father Francis Bernard became in 1758 Governor of the Province of New Jersey in America and moved there with his family and four of her siblings.
+He later became Governor of the Province of Massachusetts Bay.
+But Frances, who was apparently regarded as delicate, remained in England with relatives and was not reunited with her family until their return in 1769.

-In 1782, Frances married the Reverend Richard King by whom she was to have four children, of whom two died in infancy.
-Apart from this, until her eldest daughter Amelia married in 1802, her life at this period was uneventful.
+In 1782, Frances married the Reverend Richard King by whom she was to have four children, of whom two died in childhood.
+Apart from this, until her eldest daughter Amelia married Reverend John Collinson in 1802, her life at this period was uneventful.
+Richard King was rector of the parishes of Steeple Morden in Cambridgeshire and Worthen in Shropshire from 1782 until his death in 1810.
+She lived with her husband in both parishes, where she started schools for poor children and societies for assisting the poor.

 In the same year, King began to assist her brother Thomas in the development of the "Society for Bettering the Condition of and Improving the Comforts of the Poor" (SBCP) based in Clapham, London.
-She was also involved in founding schools and libraries in her husbands parishes, and at this time became acquainted with the philanthropist Hannah More.
+She was also involved in founding schools and libraries in her husband's parishes, and at this time became acquainted with the philanthropist Hannah More.
 Following her husband's death in 1810, King moved to Gateshead where her daughters' husbands were clergymen, and continued to involve herself in works for the poor, including sick funds and the provision of clothing.
 She died in Gateshead in 1821.
-Among her grandchildren were the explorer Richard Collinson and the writer Julia Stretton.
+Among her many grandchildren, by Amelia (King) Collinson were the explorer Admiral Richard Collinson (1811–1883) and two of his siblings, the writer Lady Julia Cecilia Stretton (1812–1878), and engineer Thomas Bernard Collinson (1821–1902).